• Skip to primary navigation

 • 2 tablespoons plain flour / all-purpose flour

-• 500 g shortcrust pastry block ( or puff pastry sheet / pie crust US)
+• 500 g shortcrust pastry block or ready rolled pastry sheet (see note 1)

 • 100 g dark chocolate 54-56% cocoa solids, broken into squares